peterdocter/quarkspwdump/README.txt

 - Dump domain hashes from NTDS.dit with its history
    #quarks-pwdump.exe --dump-bitlocker --output c:\bitlocker.txt c:\ntds.dit

+All features require administrator privileges.

 2 / TECHNICAL APPROACH
 ======================

- - Bitlocker and domain accounts information are extracted offline from NTDS.dit (see next section for NTDS file recovery) Everything should be done on domain controller.
+ - Bitlocker and domain accounts information are extracted offline from NTDS.dit (see next section for NTDS file recovery) Everything must be done on domain controller.
 No code injection or service installation.
    It's not currently full offline dump cause Quarks PwDump is dynamically linked with ESENT.dll which differs between Windows version.
 For example, it's not possible to parse Win 2008 ntds.dit file from XP.